What to Do if You Get a Credit Card Denial

 Take a Break

-I took a break for 9 months from applying for cards just to get under 5/24.
-During that time, I made sure to use my credit for all my purchases and tried to maximize the earning on my purchases.
+I once took a break for nine months from applying for cards to get under 5/24.
+During that time, I used my other credit cards for all my purchases and tried to maximize the earnings on my purchases.
 I also looked into other ways that I could earn points.

 Apply For the Denied Card Again Later On

 I was denied the Capital One Venture Card twice before I was approved.
 My credit score was over 800.
 I even had a decent amount of money in a Capital One account.
-I even thought, “How can they?” and was tempted to take my money out.
-(See we all take a denial personally!)
-I was pretty frustrated but I waited 6 months (applying for other cards in the meantime) and was approved on my third attempt.
+I even thought, “How could they?” and was tempted to take my money out.
+(See, we all take a denial personally!)
+I was pretty frustrated, but I waited six months (applying for other cards in the meantime) and was approved on my third attempt.

 Bottom Line

 At some point in your points and miles journey, you will probably get a credit card denial.
 Don’t be discouraged.
-Just follow our steps on what you should do when it happens to youl.
-It is a bump in the road, not the end of the road.
+Simply follow our steps on what you should do when it happens to you.
+It is a bump in the road, but not the end of the road.

 france unsplash